 What opportunities will there be for me to discuss my child’s progress?

-The SENCo is Catherine Thomas.
+The Senco is Catherine Thomas.
 She has completed the National Qualification for Special Educational Needs Co-ordination.
-She is in normally in school Monday to Friday from 8.00 am until 6.00 pm.
-Tuesday and Wednesday afternoons, and before and after school are best for making contact.
-You can also email her directly on email@example.com.
+She is in school Monday to Friday from 8.00 am until 6.30 pm on most days.
+She teaches every day except on Tuesdays, so Tuesdays or before and after school are best for making contact.
 Staff supporting children with special educational needs have received training in safeguarding, supporting children with challenging behaviour, autism, dyslexia, counting to calculate and Thrive.
-Plans for training include supporting children who have mental health needs.
-Training needs are linked with performance management and the School Development Plan.
-The Teaching Assistant team meets regularly; good practice across school is consistant in approch and then tailored to meet the needs of individual children.
+The training needs of all staff are linked with performance management and the School Development Plan.
+Parents and carers with special needs, expertise or first-hand experience of supporting children with special needs are encouraged to attend and to contribute to continuing professional development.

 How will the school prepare and support my child when joining the school or transferring to a new school?